andrii-suse/environ/README.txt

   --cachedir <path> - use <path> for cache directory location (default is
       /temp/environ/)
   --dir <path> - path to templates (default /etc/environ.d/).
+  -l <path>,
   --localdir <path> - additional path to templates (default t/lib/environ/).
   <product> - a service for which scripts will be generated.
 Currently
-    supported values are names of folders in --tempatedir parameter (default /etc/environ/product). <product> may be also followed by a digit if more than one service is needed.
+      supported values are names of folders in --tempatedir parameter (default /etc/environ.d/product). <product> may be also followed by a digit if more than one service is needed.
   <path> - if specified, must point to a folder with source codes of the
       desired product.
 In this case templates (when available) will actually build the product from source, (unless --build option is set to 0).